Azure/azure-sdk-for-python/doc/eng_sys_checks.md

 [`MyPy`](https://pypi.org/project/mypy/)  is a static analysis tool that runs type checking of python package.
 Following are the steps to run `MyPy` locally for a specific package:

 1. Go to root of the package
-2. Execute following command: `tox -e mypy -c ../../../eng/tox/tox.ini`
+2. Execute following command: `tox run -e mypy -c ../../../eng/tox/tox.ini --root .`

 ### Pyright

 [`Pyright`](https://github.com/microsoft/pyright/)  is a static analysis tool that runs type checking of python package.
 Following are the steps to run `pyright` locally for a specific package:

 1. Go to root of the package
-2. Execute following command: `tox -e pyright -c ../../../eng/tox/tox.ini`
+2. Execute following command: `tox run -e pyright -c ../../../eng/tox/tox.ini --root .`

 ### Verifytypes